CiscoUKIDCDev/HP3ParPlugin/README.md

 For installation instructions see the bottom of this page.

 ## Warning
-This plugin has never been tested in a production environment before!

 There is no support or warranty - implied or otherwise.
 If you need new features or bugfixes, ask nicely in the [issues tab](https://github.com/CiscoUKIDCDev/HP3ParPlugin/issues).
 The code is there too, so you can fix it yourself (and ideally send those back as a pull request!).

 You should back-up your UCS Director database before using this plugin and test any new releases before deploying.